shidi1985/academic-kickstart/content/post/2021-CSEE-DRL-ActivePowerCorrection/index.md

 +++
-title = "Our two-part paper on Active Power Correction Strategies based on Deep Reinforcement Learning" are accepted by CSEE JPES." date = 2021-04-20T00:00:00
+title = "Our Two-part Paper on Active Power Correction Strategies Based on Deep Reinforcement Learning has been accepted by CSEE JPES" date = 2021-02-22T00:00:00

 # List format.
 #   0 = Simple